 step 2: set up your workspace

-Kitchens are ideal for making a DIY wedding bouquet because clean up is easy, and if you have a lot of counter space, even better!
+Kitchens are ideal for making a flower prep because clean up is easy, and if you have a lot of counter space, even better!
 An outdoor space would also work.
 Keep all flowers in big buckets too!

 step 3: prep your flowers